athyuttamre/accessible-facebook-ui/README.md

 	- search.html

 ## Bugs
-- Blurry photos for Chat
+- IMPORTANT: If the user has no previous messages in /messaging, the screen appears to be blank even after it's loaded.
+Have someone send you a message on Facebook while you are on /messaging, and it should appear in realtime.
 - If internet times out while loading Chat, Chat will never load.
 Can be fixed by refreshing.
+- Blurry photos for Chat

 ### Facebook API
 We use Facebook's Graph API v2.0.
 Login as well as all HTTP requests are controlled through Facebook's Javascript SDK.